According to a recent iSeeCars study, brown versions of the Tesla Model S are the most likely to offer deals, while red models are the least likely.

 When compared to that average, the color that provides the most deals is brown, which is over 25 percent more likely to provide savings of 10 percent or more.
 “Tesla discontinued the color in late 2014 because it wasn’t popular, which explains why it is the most frequently discounted color,” said iSeeCars CEO Phong Ly.

 White, silver, and red round out the Model S colors that are the least likely to be discounted.
 “These car colors are popular for sports cars, so Tesla buyers are likely to buy them even if they aren’t competitively priced,” said Ly.
-“Tesla recently raised the price of its red models to be its most expensive paint option, so demand is likely raised because used car buyers recognize its added value.”
+“Tesla recently raised the price of its red multi-coat models to be its most expensive paint option, so demand is likely raised because used car buyers recognize its added value.”

 |iSeeCars Ranking of Tesla Model X Deals by Color|